Inventory valuation: Inventory methods - perpetual

 These methods produce different results because their flow of costs are based upon different assumptions.
 The FIFO method bases its cost flow on the chronological order in which purchases are made, while the LIFO method bases its cost flow on a reverse chronological order.
 The average cost method produces a cost flow based on a weighted average of goods.

 Periodic versus perpetual systems

 There are fundamental differences for accounting and reporting merchandise inventory transactions under the periodic and perpetual inventory systems.

 To record purchases, the periodic system debits the Purchases account while the perpetual system debits the Merchandise Inventory account.

 To record sales, the perpetual system requires an extra entry to debit the Cost of goods sold and credit Merchandise Inventory.

 By recording the cost of goods sold for each sale, the perpetual inventory system alleviated the need for adjusting entries and calculation of the goods sold at the end of a financial period, both of which the periodic inventory system requires.

-In Perpetual Inventory System there must be actual figures and facts.
+In a perpetual inventory system, there must be actual figures and facts.